 Fine Dining on San Juan Island

-Stay close to home (Earthbox) in downtown Friday Harbor where you can enjoy the globally-inspired fare and creative mixology of The Back Door Kitchen, a local favorite and the “sort of gem that travelers dream of discovering” according to Frommer’s.
-Or you can luxuriate in the intimate ambience at Coho Restaurant, whose owners have written a cookbook that reflects their fine eclectic fare.
-Another option for elegant Italian dining is Vinny’s Ristorante which also offers downsized kids’ portions.
+Stay close to your home at the Earthbox Inn & Spa in downtown Friday Harbor where you can enjoy the globally-inspired fare and creative mixology of The Back Door Kitchen, a local favorite and the “sort of gem that travelers dream of discovering” according to Frommer’s.
+Or luxuriate in the intimate ambience at Coho Restaurant, whose owners have written a cookbook that reflects their fine, eclectic, Farm-to-Table fare.
+For elegant Italian dining visit Vinny’s Ristorante which also offers downsized kids’ portions.

 Adventuring beyond Friday Harbor for a meal?
-Locals and visitors alike celebrate every possible occasion at Duck Soup Inn, tucked in the woods in the middle of the island, for imaginative, fresh-ingredients cuisine created by a chef one international gastronome calls “a Picasso of the taste buds.”
-At charming, historic McMillan’s Dining Room—one of John Wayne’s favorite stops—you can look out over the Roche Harbor marina as you dine (otters, boats by the 100s, and great fanfare as the U.S. and British colors are lowered late afternoons in summer).
+Locals and visitors alike celebrate every possible occasion at Duck Soup Inn, tucked in the woods in the middle of the island, for imaginative, fresh, local and foraged ingredients cuisine, created by a chef one international gastronome calls “a Picasso of the taste buds.”
+At charming, historic McMillin’s Dining Room—one of John Wayne’s favorite stops—you can look out over the Roche Harbor marina as you dine and watch the hustle and bustle of fishermen, kayakers, yachts and the great fanfare as the U.S. and British colors are lowered on late summer afternoons.